parkplatz-transform/parkplatztransform-api/readme.md

 **Important**: Docker & docker compose configuration is not secure and optimised for local development, don't deploy the app using these settings.

 If you prefer to run the app without using docker, make sure you have postgresql (with Postgis extension) running locally and set the appropriate value for the environment variable `DATABASE_URL`.
-You will need a Python 3.9+ and Pip installed.
+You will need Python 3.9+ and Pip installed.
 Run `pip install -r requirements.txt` in the root directory to install dependencies.

 ### Database Migrations